-Level 4 Factual and theoretical knowledge in broad contexts within a field of work or study A range of cognitive and practical skills required to generate solutions to specific problems in a field of work or study Exercise self-management within the guidelines of work or study contexts that are usually predictable, but are subject to change supervise the routine work of others, taking some responsibility for the evalu- ation and improvement of work or study activities Level 5 Specialised, factual and theoretical knowledge within a field of work or study and an awareness of the boundaries of that knowledge A comprehensive range of cognitive and practical skills required to develop creative solutions to abstract problems Exercise management and supervision in contexts of work or study activities where there is unpredict- able change; Review and develop performance of self and others Level 6 Advanced knowledge of a field of work or study, involving a critical understanding of theories and principles Advanced skills, demonstrating mastery and innovation, required to solve complex and unpredict- able problems in a specialised field of work or study Manage complex technical or professional activities or projects, taking responsibil- ity for decision-making in unpredictable work or study contexts; Take responsibility for managing professional de- velopment of individuals and groups Level 7 Highly specialised knowl- edge; some of which is at the forefront of knowledge in the field of work or study, as the basis for original thinking and/or research critical awareness of knowl- edge issues in a field and at the interface between differ- ent fields and/or innovation in order to develop new knowledge and procedures and to integrate knowledge from different fields Manage and transform work or study contexts that are complex, unpredictable and require new strategic ap- proaches; Take responsibility for contributing to professional knowledge and practice and/ or for reviewing the strategic performance of teams Level 8 Knowledge at the most advanced frontier in the field of work or study and at the interface between fields The most advanced and specialised skills and techniques, including synthesis and evaluation, required to solve critical problems in research and/or innovation and to extend and redefine existing knowledge or professional practice Demonstrate substan- tial authority, innovation, autonomy, scholarly and professional integrity and sustained commitment to the development of new ideas or processes at the forefront of work or study contexts including research
+Level 4 Factual and theoretical knowledge in broad contexts within a field of work or study A range of cognitive and practical skills required to generate solutions to specific problems in a field of work or study Exercise self-management within the guidelines of work or study contexts that are usually predictable, but are subject to change supervise the routine work of others, taking some responsibility for the evaluation and improvement of work or study activities Level 5 Specialised, factual and theoretical knowledge within a field of work or study and an awareness of the boundaries of that knowledge A comprehensive range of cognitive and practical skills required to develop creative solutions to abstract problems Exercise management and supervision in contexts of work or study activities where there is unpredictable change; Review and develop performance of self and others Level 6 Advanced knowledge of a field of work or study, involving a critical understanding of theories and principles Advanced skills, demonstrating mastery and innovation, required to solve complex and unpredictable problems in a specialised field of work or study Manage complex technical or professional activities or projects, taking responsibility for decision- making in unpredictable work or study contexts; Take responsibility for managing professional development of individuals and groups Level 7 Highly specialised knowledge; some of which is at the forefront of knowledge in the field of work or study, as the basis for original thinking and/or research critical awareness of knowledge issues in a field and at the interface between different fields Specialised problem-solving skills required in research and/or innovation in order to develop new knowledge and procedures and to integrate knowledge from different fields Manage and transform work or study contexts that are complex, unpredictable and require new strategic approaches; Take responsibility for contributing to professional knowledge and practice and/or for reviewing the strategic performance of teams Level 8 Knowledge at the most advanced frontier in the field of work or study and at the interface between fields The most advanced and specialised skills and techniques, including synthesis and evaluation, required to solve critical problems in research and/or innovation and to extend and redefine existing knowledge or professional practice Demonstrate substantial authority, innovation, autonomy, scholarly and professional integrity and sustained commitment to the development of new ideas or processes at the forefront of work or study contexts including research

 2.2.
-Assignment of the EstQF levels to the types of qualifications and inclusion of qualifications into the EstQF
+Assignment of the EstQF levels to the qualifications and inclusion of qualifications into the EstQF

-The quality criteria and procedures for referencing the NQF to the EQF foresee two cases of referencing: "including into the NQF" and "describing the position in the NQF".
-In the context of Estonia these two ways of referencing are called correspondingly including qualifications into the EstQF and assigning the EstQF levels to qualifications.
+The quality criteria and procedures for referencing the NQF to the EQF foresee two types of referencing: "including into the NQF" and "describing the position in the NQF".
+In the context of Estonia these two ways of referencing are called correspondingly including a qualification into the EstQF and assigning the EstQF levels to a qualification.

 Only state recognised qualifications are included into the EstQF.
-The state recognised qualifications have to:
+Actually, a qualification is included in one of the sub-frameworks of the EstQF.
+The state recognised qualifications are:

-- be defined in a LOs based qualification standard (framework standard for a qualification type, national curriculum or occupational qualifications standard), meeting the requirements of the national framework standard(s) (if applicable), - have state recognised awarding institution (educational institution, professional association etc.), i.e. be quality assured.
+- defined in a LOs based qualification standard (framework standard for a qualification type, national curriculum or occupational qualifications standard), meeting the requirements of the national framework standard(s) (if applicable), - have state recognised awarding institution (educational institution, professional association etc.), i.e. be quality assured.